greenelab/BioBombe/3.build-hetnets/README.md

 **Gregory Way 2018**

-This module downloads and processes several gene sets and integrates these genesets into a heterogeneous network (hetnet)([Himmelstein et al. 2017](https://doi.org/10.7554/eLife.26726 "Systematic integration of biomedical knowledge prioritizes drugs for repurposing")).
+This module downloads and processes several gene sets and integrates these gene sets into a heterogeneous network (hetnet)([Himmelstein et al. 2017](https://doi.org/10.7554/eLife.26726 "Systematic integration of biomedical knowledge prioritizes drugs for repurposing")).

-This network will be applied to compressed gene expression features for automatic biological interpretation.
+This network will be projected onto compressed gene expression features to enable biological interpretation.

 ## Data

 The module stores data and data processing scripts of [MSigDB](http://software.broadinstitute.org/gsea/msigdb/index.jsp) and [xCell](https://doi.org/10.1186/s13059-017-1349-1) gene sets.

 ### Molecular Signatures Database (MSigDB)

 Individual MSigDB gene sets (version 6.1) were downloaded from [GSEA downloads](http://software.broadinstitute.org/gsea/downloads.jsp).
 We also download the full gene set: `msigdb.v6.1.entrez.gmt`.

 See [download_msigdb.ipynb](download_msigdb.ipynb) for specific details.

 The genesets consist of 8 different collections; many also have sub-collections:

 | Name | Collection | License |